amanmcse/Document/AzureADB2B_AuthApp.md

 ---
 title: "Tutorial: Create an ASP.NET Core web app that uses the Microsoft identity platform for authentication | Azure"
 titleSuffix: Microsoft identity platform
-description: In this tutorial, you build an ASP.NET Core web application that uses the Microsoft identity platform for users to signup/signin, edit profile, reset password using Azure AD B2C.
+description: In this tutorial, you build an ASP.NET Core web application that uses the Microsoft identity platform for users to signup/signin using their Azure AD or Social identities configured in External Identities blade of your tenant.
-services: active-directory-b2c
+services: active-directory-b2b
 author: Aman

 ms.service: active-directory-b2b-External-Identities